sanka4rea/CityU_bioinformatics/content/home/hero.md

 +++

-Bioinformatics is an interdisciplinary field that develops methods and software tools for understanding biological data. :rocket:
+Bioinformatics is an interdisciplinary field that develops methods and software tools for better understanding biological data. :rocket:
 <br>
 <small></small>
 <br><br>